This sequence of slides below tell a story

 We have a mission and a team that is taking us there.
 Why?
 We discovered a large problem and solved it with a product that has this amazing technology inside.
 We’re going to market and sell it to these customers, with these advantages over our competitors.
 In particular, we’re working towards these milestones over the next few quarters.
 In conclusion, this financing is a great investment opportunity.

 The product isn’t revealed until the fifth slide of this methodical sequence—that’s annoying.
-Fortunately, the elevator pitch / summary slide kill the suspense by summarizing your company and product before an investor jumps into the deck”. — Nivi, cofounder AngelList and Venture Hacks.
+Fortunately, the elevator pitch / summary slide kill the suspense by summarising your company and product before an investor jumps into the deck”. — Nivi, cofounder AngelList and Venture Hacks.

 And please always keep in mind: your pitch-deck is not just a couple of slides that represent your solution but rather the visualization of your business plan.